 Drivers struck more than 2 million animals during the pandemic

 The memory of hitting an animal while driving can be hard to forget, even for a very young child.
 It was a sunny morning.
-The whole family was on a road trip, their car travelling on the inside lane of the freeway.
-Then, out of nowhere, an adult German shepherd crossed the road like lightening.
+The whole family was on a road trip, their car travelling on the high speed lane of the freeway.
+Then, out of nowhere, an adult German shepherd crossed the road like a lightening.
 The father driving reduced the speed but ended up hitting the animal with the edge of the front bumper.
 There was nothing that could be done.
 The dog kept running across all lanes, and no one knows what happened to it.
 This could have been a very serious accident, had the car crashed with other cars or overturned.
-It’s still a vivid memory, the child sitting in the back seat was me.
+It’s a vivid memory, the child sitting in the back seat was me.

 Different points of view

-Many times animal collisions end up in road kills, and often in injuries or even the deaths of drivers and passengers.
-From a material perspective the damage to the vehicles can vary wildly, from a scratch or a bump to a car being completely totaled, depending on factors such as the speed at which one is driving or the size of the animal being hit.
+Many times animal collisions end up in road kills, and often in injuries or even deaths of drivers and passengers.
+From a material perspective, the damage to the vehicles can vary wildly, from a scratch or a bump to a car being completely totaled, depending on factors such as the speed at which one is driving or the size of the animal being hit.

 Prevent as much as you can

 Speeding has been one of the most dangerous phenomenons during the Covid-19 pandemic, with the National Highway Traffic Safety Administration (NHTSA) calling 2020 the deadliest year (for humans) on highways in more than a decade.
 Similarly, speed could also be a factor behind the staggering animal collision statistics and their recent increase.